Kimserey/BlogArchive/x.md

+# Get started with SQLite in from Xamarin.Forms

 Today I demonstrate how we can leverage sqlite to save data on mobile which can be useful for local application or to store cached data.

 In this post, I will show how we can use Sqlite from Xamarin.Forms in an Android application.
 This post will be composed by 3 parts: